bcov77/silent_tools/README.md

 # ask how many things are in a silent file
 silentls my.silent | wc -l

-# extract all pdbs from a silent file
+# extract all pdbs from a silent file (-j 10 to use 10 processors)
 silentextract my.silent

 # extract the first 10 pdbs from a silent file